 Workplace injuries cost the U.S. economy an estimated $220 billion each year.
 Fortunately, new equipment, new technologies, and new clothing are making working in the industry safer.
-In 2018, a major construction industry trend has been the increased use of safety wearables to improve worker safety.
-This trend will likely continue into 2019 and beyond especially with the introduction of high tech wearables to monitor worksite activity and increase safety.
+In 2020, a major construction industry trend has been the increased use of safety wearables to improve worker safety.
+This trend will likely continue, especially with the introduction of high tech wearables to monitor worksite activity and increase safety.

 In the construction industry, radio-frequency identification (RFID) tags are often used to track the location of job site equipment.
 Now they are also being used in safety wearables.
 Placing RFID tags in construction clothing makes it possible to track the location of workers.
 When someone gets injured, managers can respond faster by knowing the exact location of the worker.
 RFID tags are especially useful for very large job sites with a big workforce.

 These are only a few examples of construction safety wearables that are revolutionizing the workplace on a daily basis.
-While these safety wearables help workers avoid certain hazards on the job, there’s no substitute for OSHA compliant training.
-AerialLiftCertificaiton.com is your #1 option for aerial lift & scissor lift safety training.
-Sign up for our courses today, and get your company compliant in no time!
+While these safety wearables help workers avoid certain hazards on the job, there’s no substitute for OSHA-compliant training.
+AerialLiftCertification.com is your #1 option for aerial lift and scissor lift safety training.
+Sign up for our courses today, and you can get your company’s employees OSHA-certified in no time!

 Just a generation ago, things like high tech wearables seemed like the stuff of science fiction.
 But they’re here to stay – and the impressive technology allows safety supervisors to track workers from remote locations, which is a big boost for industries like coal mining, nuclear power generation, and more.